I've done it, and I think most everybody can... but...

 I am not going to spend the time now, so I am guessing:

 to keep your body burning fat for fuel, and not turn the dietary fat into carbs first, you need to limit the dietary carbs to less than 60 grams.
+(If you are like me, you need to keep your dietary carbs to less than 10 grams to turn on the fat burning metabolism, and then keep the carbs to less than 30 grams, with none of them being fast digesting carbs, like sugars.)

 That means: the 60 grams are the secondary nutritional component of all foods that you eat, not the first.